 Secondly, the blinds provide privacy from prying eyes and thirdly they provide insulation, keeping heat in on cold days and keeping heat out on sunny days.

 4. MPPT Charge Controller

-Having initially cut costs through buying an imitation MPPT charge controller I can safely say, spend the money and get a real one!
-A high quality charge controller with a smart charging algorithm will be up to 30% more efficient making it a top van conversion accessory.
+Having initially cut costs through buying an imitation PWM charge controller I can safely say, spend the money and get a real MPPT!
+A high quality charge controller with a smart charging algorithm will be up to 30% more efficient, making it an awesome van conversion accessory.

 5. Water Filling Caps